 Even though inventory is excluded for calculating the quick ratio, a company can improve the ratio by improving its inventory turnover ratio.
 A company can improve the inventory turnover ratio by increasing cash sales.
 That, in turn, would increase cash in hand for the company.

 Improve Collection Period

 A company must have clear collection terms with the debtors.
 It must try to minimize the collection period.
-That would help boost cash flow and reduce the bad debts, and eventually, improve the acid test ratio.
+That would help boost cash flow, reduce bad debts, and eventually improve the acid test ratio.